Mission: The Jamestown-Stutsman Development Corporation (JSDC) is dedicated to area economic development growth and diversification.

 Jamestown is located at the intersection of Interstate 94 and US Highway 281 midway between Bismarck (State Capitol) and Fargo (Largest City).
 The city has a population of about 16,000 and is located in the valley where the James and Pipestem Rivers meet.
 Jamestown offers a variety of recreational opportunities for all seasons, and is also the home to the World’s Largest Buffalo, the National Buffalo Museum, and the North Dakota Sports Hall of Fame.
 Jamestown has opportunities and offerings for everyone!

 Known as the “Pride of the Prairie”, Jamestown extend friendly hospitality to all visitors and residents.
-Whether touring the Frontier Village, viewing the live herd of buffalo including two albino buffalo, or participating in a tournament at one of the sporting complexes, we are sure you will enjoy your visit to Jamestown.
-If you are looking to relocate to the community, we have multiple opportunities for jobs, new housing options, high quality educational system, and engaged and proactive city leadership.
+Whether touring the National Buffalo Museum and viewing the live herd of buffalo or participating in a tournament at one of the sporting complexes, we are sure you will enjoy your visit to Jamestown.
+If you are looking to relocate to the community, we have multiple opportunities for jobs, new housing options, a high quality educational system, and engaged and proactive city leadership.

 Our city council form of government includes the mayor and four council persons, meeting monthly for the full city council, and weekly for the various committees.
 Council members are active on various boards and committees throughout the community, and actively engaged in helping grow and develop the community.

 Jamestown City Hall

 102 Third Avenue SE

 Located in the southeast portion of the state, the county was organized in 1873.
 It covers a total area of 2,298 square miles, with a population of approximately 22,000.
 The county seat, Jamestown, is located at the intersection of Interstate 94 and US Highway 281.